Any pursuit carries its share of pitfalls, and earning

 - Account manager

-Tip: Use a password management tool like 1Pass that securely stores all of your passwords.
+Tip: Use a password management tool like 1Pass that securely stores your passwords.

 The only reason for choosing a product is because your audience will benefit.
-That’s the most important metric.
-Why?
+That’s the most critical metric.

-For example, technology and gaming is a perfect niche, and bloggers make substantial money creating content for it.
+For example, technology and gaming are perfect niches, and bloggers make substantial

-Another way this backfires is picking something unrelated to your audience.
+Another way this backfires is by picking something unrelated to your audience.

 It may be an excellent product attached to a great program with a high-paying, recurring commission, but no one will click your link if they’re visiting your site for dog supplies, and you’ve woven health & wellness products throughout your site.

+Don’t do this.
 That won’t resonate with your readers, and it’s likely they won’t return the more you make this affiliate marketing mistake.

 - Headlines (title tag)